bb-io/docs/src/content/docs/apps/Jira.mdx

 - **Reset user default columns**: Resets the column configuration to default for a specified user.
 - **Set user columns**: Sets the column configuration for a specified user.
 - **Bulk get users**: Retrieves information for a bulk list of users based on their account IDs.
+- **Find user by email** Finds a user in Jira by their email address.

 ### Issue Comment Actions